 Knuckle boom cranes are an amazing piece of engineering technology.
 Also called a loader crane, articulating crane, and a picker crane, the knuckle boom crane has changed the way people load and offload in a variety of industries.

-It looks similar to the traditional straight boom crane, but the knuckle boom crane has two booms; a main boom and an outer boom.
+It looks similar to the traditional straight boom crane, but the knuckle boom crane has two booms; the main boom and an outer boom.
 These two booms have a knuckle between them, which allows more options for the loader crane operator.

 Mobile Crane Parts: How does it work? types of industrial cranes, mobile, mobile, fixed, hoist, pulleys, hook.
 Chassis camion, Crane rotating mechanism